Permission to temporarily manage traffic on the public highway

 The highway authority is required to advertise its intention to implement a temporary traffic order within specific timescales and must notify various parties such as the emergency services and other traffic authorities.
 Traffic orders may remain in force for up to 18 months but this is limited to 6 months for footpaths, bridleways, cycle tracks and byways, open to all traffic.

-On receipt of the application, the Network Management Unit will assess the request and, in the case of closures and weight restrictions, will determine the appropriate diversion route and a suitable signage plan and schedule.
+On receipt of the application, the Traffic and Network team will assess the request and, in the case of closures and weight restrictions, will determine the appropriate diversion route and a suitable signage plan and schedule.
 The applicant is required to ensure that signs placed on the highway are correct and placed accurately so as to ensure traffic is not misled.
 The consequences of failing this requirement are significant for example; the misdirection of a heavy goods vehicle under a low bridge that then caused damage to the structure or at worst, harm or death.
 The permit holder would be held negligible in such a case and would be prosecuted by both the highway authority and possibly the Police.

 As most traffic orders are disruptive it is imperative that the public is provided with sufficient warning of an impending order.
 The highway authority has powers to implement emergency orders by temporary notice but will always prefer a full temporary traffic order as full orders are advertised in the press.
 Advertisement of an impending order is a statutory requirement and the costs incurred in doing so are recharged to the applicant.
 Emergency orders are not advertised in the press although public notices are still required on site (see guidance in relation to emergencies).